 Brouter is a network device that works as a bridge and as a router.
 This router allows interfaces with an ATM (Asynchronous Transfer Mode) network.

-Distribution routers aggregate traffic from multiple access routers, which is used for enforcing quality of service across a WAN.
+Distribution routers aggregate traffic from multiple access routers, which is used for enforcing the quality of service across a WAN.

 A core router is a router designed to operate in the Internet backbone, or core.